8 Health Insurance Terms to Know Before Enrolling

 3. Copay

 A copay is a set fee you pay for your doctor visits and prescriptions.
-This is usually a smaller amount, like $20 for a standard doctor visit.
+This is usually a smaller amount; for instance, $20 for a standard doctor visit.
 Copays do not usually count toward your deductible, but they are applied to your out-of-pocket maximum.

 4. Coinsurance